aiforhumans/nodedev/README.md

 # 🤖Xtremetools

 Custom nodes, utilities, and research notes for ComfyUI workflows.
-This repository is the source of truth that should be symlinked or copied into `C:\ComfyUI_windows_portable\ComfyUI\custom_nodes\🤖Xtremetools` (see `Docs/MIRRORING.md`).
+This repository is the source of truth that should be symlinked or copied into `C:\ComfyUI_windows_portable\ComfyUI\custom_nodes\Xtremetools` (see `Docs/MIRRORING.md`).

 ## Highlights
 - **Shared foundations:** `base/` exposes InfoFormatter helpers, tuple-safe base nodes, and the `LMStudioBaseNode` HTTP client.